 The PBSB faculty members are engaged in world-class research aimed at understanding the functional mechanisms in the human body in health and disease, and represent multidisciplinary research teams with appointments in various departments, including Physiology and Biophysics, Medicine, Biochemistry, Pharmacology, Radiology, Computational Biomedicine, Neuroscience, Genetics, and Cell and Developmental Biology.

 Graduate students in PBSB participate in the design and evolution of these approaches and in their innovative application to state-of-the-art research in human structure and function.
 The course of study in the PBSB program is organized into modular courses and seminars offering education at the conceptual level, as well as in the experimental and computational tools of the component disciplines (physiology, biophysics and systems biology), and emphasizes quantitative methods and approaches.
 PBSB faculty pride themselves in a very distinguished and successful track record of mentoring graduate students and preparing them for a variety of scientific careers in science.

-Additional information is available at the PBSB graduate program website.
+Additional information is available on the Physiology and Biophysics Department website.

 Applicants should have a strong undergraduate background and record of achievement in the biological sciences, including biochemistry, molecular genetics and microbiology, along with undergraduate laboratory research experience.
 Strong backgrounds in chemistry, physics or computer science are also encouraged.

 The application requires a personal statement describing the student's background and specific interest in the PBSB program.
 Applicants are not required to take the General Graduate Record Examination.
 Applicants whose native language is not English are required to take the TOEFL examination.

 See Apply Online for application procedures.